Anna Tikhomirova is the Artist behind the Annie Domini website

-I am a kind of person who studies Latin for fun.
-One day I have noticed that my name sounds remarkably like the first half of the phrase Anno Domini (The Year of the Lord) more familiar to us in its abbreviated form - AD or the Common Era

-Having been fascinated with the whole concept of Time as long as I can remember myself I felt that there was something special in that discovery.
+I am the kind of person who studies Latin for fun.
+One day I noticed that my name sounds remarkably like the first half of the phrase Anno Domini (The Year of the Lord) more familiar to us in its abbreviated form - AD or the Common Era.
+Having been fascinated by the whole concept of Time as long as I can remember myself I felt that there was something special in that discovery.

 In my essence I am a humble scholar of Nature, my job is to celebrate its miracles, to sing its beauty like a bird in the Garden of Life and ultimately to glorify the Master Craftsman as best I can.
 My years are the years of the Lord.
-Thus Annie Domini was born.
+Thus, Annie Domini was born.

-My name is Anna Tikhomirova.
-I grew up in Moscow as a part of a dynasty of artist spanning four generations back to my Great Grandfathers, both artists -Timothey Myagkov and Alexei Kolesov.
-Kolesov was a renowned portrait painter, a first Headmaster of Moscow Iconographic School and a close friend of one ofRussia’s most significant landscape painters -Ivan Shishkin.
+My actual name is Anna Tikhomirova.
+I grew up in Moscow as a part of a dynasty of artists spanning four generations back to my Great Grandfathers, both artists -Timothey Myagkov and Alexei Kolesov.
+Kolesov was a renowned portrait painter, a first Headmaster of Moscow Iconographic School and a close friend of one of Russia’s most significant landscape painters -Ivan Shishkin.
 They both belonged to the famous Wanderers (Peredvizhniki) artistic cooperative of young, revolutionary artists, who took art away from the palaces into the heart of the Russian nation and nature, depicting everyday life and the wonders of the vast Russian land.
 In my education I also followed the footsteps of my family, graduating from Moscow Stroganov University for the Fine Arts and worked actively in Russia and the UK, subsequently.
 In my work, I have always followed my grandfather’s passion for telling stories from the world that surrounds me and keeping true to the beauty of nature, the greatest teacher that we can possibly have.

-I paint using traditional fine art techniques and top-grade materials apparent in my paintings.
+I paint using traditional fine art techniques and top-grade materials which is apparent in my paintings.
 During my career, being always curious and versatile, I did not limit myself to only one technique.
 I worked in illustration, digital painting, embroidery and pattern design my main mediums being watercolour, oil and recently acrylics offering the infinite potential for creative exploration.

 Since 2006 I live in Teddington, London with my family where I paint every day all that surrounds me in a leafy South West London suburbia - the Thames, people, wildlife, trees, flowers.
-I love the streets of London streets and its beautiful buildings, steeped in history and tradition.
-Being a humble scholar of Nature, I love to observe the delicate play of lights and darks on a rainy day, amber glow of dusk and dawn.
+I love the streets of London with its beautiful buildings, steeped in history and tradition.
+I love to observe the delicate play of lights and darks on a rainy day, amber glow of dusk and dawn.
 I see beauty all around, everywhere I look, just waiting to be discovered.